upb-lea/ElectricGrid.jl/README.md

 JuliaElectricGrid, or JEG for short, is a library for setting up realistic electric grid simulations with extensive support for control options.
-With JEG you can
+With JEG you can,
-- create a simulation environment for an electric grid by defining its sources, loads and cable connections
+- create a simulation environment for an electric grid by defining its sources, loads, and cable connections
-- set detailled parameters of your electric components - or let them be auto-generated
+- set detailed parameters of your electric components - or let them be auto-generated
 - choose different control modes for each source in your system
 - use the agent architecture of [ReinforcementLearning.jl](https://juliareinforcementlearning.org/) to either train RL agents as controllers or write your own ones